Dear thyroid patients: If you’ve never heard about the deiodinases, your life and future health may depend on you learning about them.

 - The DIO1 gene is responsible for creating the Deiodinase type 1 enzyme.

-- Deiodinase type 1 converts T4 to T3 in the bloodstream for the cardiovascular system.
+- Deiodinase type 1 converts T4 to T3 primarily in the bloodstream through organs that quickly exchange plasma — DOI1 genes are highly expressed in thyroid, liver, and kidney tissues.
 The availability of T3 in blood plasma and serum is vital for organs that depend on T3 from this source.
+T3 in blood is especially important for the cardiovascular system — both the blood vessels and the heart muscle itself are activated by T3 and T3 alone, and they are very sensitive to both excess and deficiency.

 - The bloodstream is the “entry point” for thyroid hormones to flow into the rest of the body.
 If you are a bit low in T3 in blood, you may have a further deficit depending on your Deiodinase type 2.